Updated: September 2, 2015

 Annual certification of authorized expenditures of title III funds

 The reauthorized Act continues to require counties allocating funds for title III projects to annually certify that the funds were used in accordance with title III (including a description of amounts and uses).
+In response to the July 16, 2012 GAO audit report, the Forest Service modified the certification form to collect information about obligation of title III funds as well as expenditures.
 Please see the section on Certification for information, instructions and a revised required reporting form (2013 Title III Certification Form OMB 596-0220) for the annual certification of expenditures.
-In response to the July 16, 2012 GAO audit report, the Forest Service has requested approval from the Office of Management and Budget to modify the certification form to collect information about obligation of title III funds as well as expenditures.
-Deadline to initiate title III projects is September 30, 2014
+The deadline to initiate title III projects under the SRS Act is September 30, 2017.
+The deadline to obligate title III funds is September 30, 2018.

+The authority for a county to initiate title III projects has been extended to September 30, 2017.
 The county’s initiation of a title III project must be documented.
 For the purposes of title III, a project may be considered to be initiated at a point in time before the county publishes its intention to use title III funds for an authorized project in a publication of local record as required in section 302(b).
-The Forest Service recommends that the county document its initiation of title III projects in the meeting minutes of its county governing body (e.g. board of commissioners) which reflect the county’s agreement to use the funds for the authorized uses in title III.
+The Forest Service recommends that the county document its initiation of title III projects in the meeting minutes of its county governing body (e.g., board of commissioners) which reflect the county’s agreement to use the funds for the authorized uses in title III.